Nikeshbajaj/Text-to-Binary/README.md

-# Text to Binary
-# Binary to Text conversion
+# Text to Binary and Binary to Text conversion
 ## MATLAB Code

-## Important to note this that this is a function file not script, you need to pass parameters to execute this program.
+### Important to note this that this is a function file not script, you need to pass parameters to execute this program.

 #### Step 1.
 Save "text2bin.m" and "bin2text.m" files in your current directory of MATLAB